globalise-huygens/nlp-event-detection/IAA/README.md

 ## Use
 Running IAA_analysis.py will print a complete report on Inter-Annotator Agreement.
 Also, it writes disagreements that were not automatically resolved to .tsv files.
 Outputted files:
-- in ./data: original Inception output but without full sentences in tsv format for each annotator
+- in ./individual_data/processed Inception output but without full sentences in tsv format for each annotator
-- in ./data: processed Inception output (each row represents one annotated event) for each annotator in tsv format
+- in ./individual_data/processed Inception output (each row represents one annotated event) for each annotator in tsv format
-- in ./data: processed Inception output (each row represents one annotated event) for each annotator in json format
+- in ./individual_data/processed Inception output (each row represents one annotated event) for each annotator in json format
+- in ./individual_data/unresolved_disagreements: all disagreements that should be solved manually (two files)
+- in ./team_data/processed Inception output but without full sentences in tsv format for each annotator
+- in ./team_data/processed Inception output (each row represents one annotated event) for each annotator in tsv format
-- in ./unresolved_disagreements: all disagreements that should be solved manually (two files) These files will be used to resolve the problematic disagreements amongst all annotators, creating a reliable test set for a Event Trigger Classification system.
+- in ./team_data/processed Inception output (each row represents one annotated event) for each annotator in json format These files will be used to resolve the problematic disagreements amongst all annotators, creating a reliable test set for a Event Trigger Classification system.
 IAA_analysis.py uses files processed by process_inception_output.py.